bayugyug/storemeta/README.md

 ## Note:

-- [x] IOS Total total-downloads is calculated :
+- [x] IOS Total Downloads is calculated :

         Rating-Total x 10

-- [x] Android Total total-downloads is calculated :
+- [x] Android Total Downloads is calculated :
         Average of Numdownloads which is

         ( NumDownloads From + NumDownloads To )  / 2